 Unlike ourselves, most bird species have a syrinx in their throats, allowing two notes to be sung simultaneously, as they exhale and inhale.
 But birdsong, however bewitching, is unmeasured.
 The dawn chorus is an unintentional unity, representing disconnected currents emanating from the varying concerns of often competing species; harmonious only as the voice of one Nature, spiritus mundi, or Gaia.

-III – Grammars of Creation
+Grammars of Creation

 Poetry is the lute through which the voice of Nature sounds.
 But the instrument may be misshapen, perhaps through misuse.
 More tragic is when the pitch of beauty is too high for an audiences to hear.

-Nature demands that plants and animals of diffuse species assist one another, but we seem to be alone in imaginatively standing outside our immediate frame, situating ourselves in the lives of others through fictions, as we see first in cave paintings.
+Nature demands that plants and animals of diffuse species assist one another, but we appear to be alone in imaginatively standing outside our immediate frame, situating ourselves in the lives of others through fictions, as we see first in cave paintings.

-To convey such imaginings required novel verbal constructions.
+To convey such imaginings required novel linguistic constructions.
 George Steiner points to a grammar of creation in the use of a future tense, allowing us ‘to discuss possible events on the day after one’s funeral or in stellar space a million years hence’.